 Transactions where a fixed-rate loan is refinanced to an adjustable-rate loan represent a small percentage of VA's guaranteed loan portfolio.
-Since enactment of the Act, VA guaranteed 1,310,952 IRRRLs and 424,861 cash-out refinance loans.
-Of those loans, less than 1% (901 loans) refinanced a fixed-rate loan to an adjustable-rate loan.
-For the period covered in this report, VA guaranteed 945,133 IRRRLs and 135,516 cash-out refinance loans.
-Of those loans, 53 loans refinanced a fixed-rate loan to an adjustable-rate loan to an adjustable-rate loan.
+Since enactment of the Act, VA guaranteed 1,721,560 IRRRLs and 623,390 cash-out refinance loans.
+Of those loans, less than 1% (1,056 loans) refinanced a fixed-rate loan to an adjustable-rate loan.
+For the period covered in this report, VA guaranteed 410,608 IRRRLs and 198,529 cash-out refinance loans.
+Of those loans, 155 loans refinanced a fixed-rate loan to an adjustable-rate loan.

-Understanding the Risks of Fixed-to-Adjustable-Rate Loan Transactions

-Adjustable-rate loans are often higher-risk loans.
-Despite fixed-to-adjustable rate transactions representing a small percentage of VA's guaranteed loan portfolio, VA focuses special attention to lending practices that target Veterans for such refinances.
+Understanding the Risks of Fixed-to-Adjustable-Rate Loan Transactions focuses special attention to lending practices that target Veterans for such refinances.
 Generally, borrowers obtain adjustable-rate loans to aid in affording a home for a short period (i.e., 3 to 5 years).
 However, adjustable-rate loans have a higher risk of payment shock.
 An increase in the dollar amount that a Veteran owes for a monthly loan payment increases the probability that the Veteran will refinance again or even default.
 This increases the risk of serial refinancing or a foreclosure.
 Fixed-rate loans, on the other hand, provide a stable interest rate over the life of the loan and may provide more certainty in the long term.